 We didn't expect it, but he did a really good job on this or that.

-Uh let's get your overall view of the president's speech last night.
+Let's get your overall view of the president's speech last night.

 Well, I thought unbalanced, particularly when you add in the extraordinary way that they brought guests who fit not just stories, but guests who personified key parts of America.

-Did you see that the Heritage Foundation, their calculations, they rated Donald Trump's first year more conservative than Reagan's.
+Did you see that the Heritage Foundation, their calculations, they rated Donald Trump's first year more conservative than Reagan's?

-Uh I've asked several people to check because I I don't have an answer for this, but my hunch is that President Trump has deregulated more red tape in his first year than Reagan did in eight years.
+But my hunch is that President Trump has deregulated more red tape in his first year than Reagan did in eight years.

-I mean, I mean what Trump has been able to do.
+I mean, what Trump said.

-That that they've done more in one year than all presidents combined in terms of eliminating regulation, which is an uh in and of itself a spectacular uh achievement.
+Well, the president said that last night that they've done more in one year than all presidents combined in terms of eliminating regulation, which is in and of itself a spectacular achievement.

-Because I know that when Steve Bannon was there and and all this talk about nationalism and populism, I I watched it from a afar.
+I want to ask you, before we get into the specifics, this is interesting to me because I know that when Steve Bannon was there and all this talk about nationalism and populism, I watched it from afar.

 Ever since you have known me, now going back to 1990 and even before then, I always identified as a Reagan conservative.